 Use this time to plan

 Take September’s back to school mood and use it to your advantage.
 Imagine this month as a new term and make a three month, six month or even year-ahead plan.
-If your travel plans were scuppered in 2020 (most likely) plan a trip for next year or even the year after that you’ve always dreamed of and use the extra time that might seem boring to save the money to do so.
+If your travel plans were scuppered in 2020 and 2021 (most likely) plan a trip for next year or even the year after that you’ve always dreamed of and use the extra time that might seem boring to save the money to do so.

 Similarly, our social lives haven’t fully returned to normal so use the extra time at home to plan your work goals or a DIY project.
 Don’t think of this downtime as a negative but a chance to step back, assess and plan what you really want out of the next year.